Lancashire First Aid Training Ltd

 Forest Schools First Aid

-This 16 Hour, Level 6 (SCQF)* qualification is delivered over two days.
-It is designed to meet the needs of those working in remote outdoor locations where help is likely to be delayed.
+This 16 Hour, Level 6 (SCQF)* qualification is designed to meet the needs of those working in remote outdoor locations where help is likely to be delayed.
 It is the Gold Standard for leaders in Outdoor Education.

 All our courses are active, practical and participative.